giantswarm/kube-app-testing/README.md

 1. Chart is built using `helm`
 1. The following loop is run for every test config file present in `helm/[app]/ci/*yaml`.
 If there are no config files, the loop is started just once, without any config.
-    1. New `kind` cluster is created using an embedded kind config file.
+    1. New kubernetes cluster is created.
+Currently, only `kind` is supported, so a new `kind` cluster is started using an embedded kind config file.
 You can override the config file using command line option `-i`.
 When the cluster is up, `app-operator`, `chart-operator` and `chart-museum` are deployed.
     1. If there's a file `helm/[chart name]/si/pre-test-hook.sh`, it is executed.
 The `KUBECONFIG` variable is set to point to the test cluster for the script execution.
     1. Chart is pushed to the `chart-musuem` repository in the cluster.
     1. The App CR is created to deploy the application.
-    1. If the directory `test/kind` exists at the top level of repository, python tests are started by executing the command:
+    1. If the directory `test/kat` exists at the top level of repository, python tests are started by executing the command:

        ```bash